bivoje/topho/README.md

     which means "{index*2}" is cannot be done.
 So we provide some attribute extension for ease of handling variables.

-    For integer types, additional arithmetic attributes are provided as well as basic integer formatting syntax.
+    For integer type, additional arithmetic attributes are provided as well as basic integer formatting syntax.
 You can do (asssuming index=9)
     - .p<n>, .t<n> for addition
       "{index.p20}" == '29'